Different Type of Investors

 A venture capitalist (VC) is an investor who offers capital to the startups that are believed to have long-term growth potential.
 Venture capitalists are normally investment banks, well-off investors, and any other financial institutions.
 Even though this is a risky way for investors to put in their funds, a successful payoff is worth it.

 A VC would put their resources into a company that they feel has the possibility to grow, and in return, they would demand equity in the company and get an overall say in the company’s decisions.
-Since entrepreneurs get both open funding as well as the advice of an experienced and knowledgeable person, many tend to choose these type of investors.
+Since entrepreneurs get both open funding as well as the advice of an experienced and knowledgeable person, many tend to choose these types of investors.

 In a VC deal, large chunks of the ownership of the business are produced and sold to some investors via independent limited partnerships which have been built by venture capital firms.
 At times, these partnerships are made up of a pool of various similar enterprises.